Emerging Leaders Program:

 Why: Facilitation allows everyone to express themselves, keeps discussions moving and maintains a safe, respectful group environment.
 It also gives a practical insight into the hidden curriculum of class or group dynamics.

-How: Space is limited - use the links above to register early.
+How: Space is limited - registration will open on Monday, March 30, 2015.
 An email invitation to apply for the workshop will be sent out and it will be promoted via SKILLSETS.

 What past participants said about the workshop: